Pyomo/mpi-sppy/doc/src/aph.rst

 ranks.
 For the farmer example, the only spoke is for xhat, so you need twice as many ranks for mpiexec in total as will be allocated to APH.

+A Peek Under the Hood
+^^^^^^^^^^^^^^^^^^^^^

+The APH implementation has a listener thread that continuously does MPI reductions and a worker thread that does most of the work.
+A wrinkle is that the listenter thread does a `side gig` if enough ranks have reported (the "async_frac_needed" option) because after it has done the reductions to get u and v and needs to do some calculations, and then reductions to compute tau and theta.
+It turns out to have been easier to implement the general notion of side gigs in the general-purpose listener software than it would have been to something special purpose.
+The side gig that is implemented for APH checks to see if there are enough ranks reporting.

+Lags are supported with if blocks that control how the objective function is constructed and how y is updated.